 You may not be able to avoid violations of an output variable constraint.
 Thus, increasing the ECR.wt value is often counterproductive.
 Such an increase causes the controller to pay less attention to its other objectives and does not help reduce constraint violations.
 You usually need to tune ECR.wt to achieve the proper balance in relation to the other control objectives.

-Specify the data type of the manipulated variables (MV) as one of the following:
+Specify the block data type as one of the following:

 double — Double-precision floating point (default).

 single — Single-precision floating point.

 Specify the output data type as single if you are implementing the MPC Controller block on a single-precision target.